*Updated for 2020

 Monkey is a little too young to go on those, but he was ever so excited to learn that we could go on the Gruffalo River Ride (which we did about five times!) and visit his favourite animals around the zoo, including the Sea Life Centre.

-After being reassured that Trick or Treat Wood would be suitable for him, we lined up to enter and came face to face with a goblin.
+After being reassured that The Forgotten Forest would be suitable for him, we lined up to enter and came face to face with a goblin.
 Choosing a path, we also encountered a pixie, a fairy and other magical creatures along our expedition.
 It was done superbly by the actors who were faultless in their roles.
 I think Monkey was a little perplexed judging by his face when we found our way out of the woods.
 Lighthearted, this attraction wouldn’t be too frightening for young children.

 And neither was the Room on the Broom Spooky Storytime.
 A live stage performance of Julia Donaldson’s much-loved tale of the kindly witch and her animal friends.
 Monkey really enjoyed watching one of his favourite stories come to life, but he wasn’t up for joining in with the fancy dress contes – even though he looked fabulous as Darth Vader.